dana-ross/adrian/README.md

 Generates CSS for including the Arial Bold font file in a web project.

-Get one CSS file for muliple fonts by separating the names with commas.
-For example: http://example.com/font/Arial,Courier%20New.css
+Get one CSS file for muliple fonts by separating the names with pipe characters.
+For example: http://example.com/font/Arial|Courier%20New.css

 ## Built With